Part 1: The rise of England to World Power (1485-1820)

 Castlereagh next offered the Americans generous terms to settle the War of 1812 which was unpopular in England.
 A peace treaty was approved at Ghent, Belgium in December 24, 1814.
 Due to slow communications, the final battle of the war was fought in New Orleans on Jan 8, 1815 and settled nothing except to propel Andrew Jackson, the victorious American general, to national fame.
 The War of 1812 is remembered in modern America for two songs: the national anthem, “The Star-Spangled Banner”, and “The Battle of New Orleans”.
 British general attitude toward US after the war was entirely friendly, and the two nations grew closer together.

 With the guns silent, the Grand Alliance and the French convened the Congress of Vienna to hammer out a peace treaty including new borders in Europe.
 The Congress was interrupted in early 1815 when Napoleon made a dramatic return to power only to be defeated, once and for all time, at Waterloo by the British and Prussian armies on June 15-18, 1815.
 Wellington received the title Duke of Wellington for his success at Waterloo.
 A veteran of many battles, Waterloo was his last battle.
 The battle was also the only time Wellington faced Napoleon on the battlefield.
 Wellington would continue a long and distinguished career as a statesman, while Napoleon, like a caged lion, was left to patrol the rocky shores of St. Helena, one of the most remote islands on Earth.
-The Duke was famously quiet about Waterloo, prompting a few wags to opine that “Wellington had lost his fighting spirt due to the slaughter at Waterloo.”
+The Duke was quiet about Waterloo, prompting a few wags to opine that “Wellington had lost his fighting spirt due to the slaughter at Waterloo.”
 I doubt that.
-Wellington’s only comment about the great battle (comparing it to a ball) could be para-phased thusly, “I cannot explain it.
+Wellington’s most famous comment about the great battle (comparing it to a ball) could be para-phased thusly, “I cannot explain it.
 You had to be there to see it.”
 His attitude perfectly displayed his upper-class distain for busy-body journalist and writers.
-I believe that Wellington was more talkative about the great battle with his close friends, or with widows and mothers who lost their husbands or sons at Waterloo.

 My final comment on Napoleon Bonaparte - While Napoleon’s ambition and ruthlessness caused decades of killing and misery in Europe, he will always be remembered fondly in America for selling us the Louisiana Purchase of 1803 comprising over 827,000 square miles of land west of the Mississippi River.
 President Jefferson wisely agreed to pay less than 3 cent per acre to double the size of the United States.
 American negotiators were prepared to pay about $15 million for New Orleans alone, and were astonished when the vast territory was offered together with New Orleans.